ECHOEProject/echoe/doc/documentation.md

 Please consult [ECHOE Online](https://echoe.uni-goettingen.de) for comprehensive acknowledgements of intellectual and financial support received.

-The typeface used in this user manual and sourced in the included CSS stylesheet is Junicode by Peter S. Baker, available at <https://github.com/psb1558/Junicode-font> and licensed under the [SIL Open Font License v.
+The typeface used in this documentation and sourced in the included CSS stylesheet is Junicode by Peter S. Baker, available at <https://github.com/psb1558/Junicode-font> and licensed under the [SIL Open Font License v.
 1.1](https://openfontlicense.org/open-font-license-official-text/).

 ## Corpus Definition and Taxonomy